 1.2 Guidelines in Russia, Switzerland, Poland, and China are well below the FCC

 standard (i.e. 10 vs. 1000 microW/cm2 or 1% of FCC guidelines).
+Some military and

 government insiders tried to get U.S. guidelines reduced decades ago but were not